PIR, Microwave & Photocell Sensors- What’s The Difference & Which Do I Need?

 One big disadvantage of PIR Sensors is that they’re a lot more sensitive to changing outdoor temperatures, triggering more than they should when it’s very cold out, and less than they should when its hot.
 Providing a PIR sensor light with extra shelter is one way to overcome this.

 The Infinity 3.0 30W PIR Motion Sensor LED Floodlight is a great option as a domestic security floodlight.
-Alternatively, we have a huge range of stylish PIR sensor activated wall lights for your perusal, so you can ensure your light matches your home’s aesthetic.
+Or take a look at the huge range of stylish PIR sensor activated wall lights for your perusal, so you can ensure your light matches your home’s aesthetic.

 Microwave Sensors